 -

-Support for mobile payments like Apple Pay and Google Pay
+Mobile payments such as Apple Pay and Google Pay

 Leveraging Social Media for E-Commerce Success